Events & Festivals in Yamanouchi

 Taking place in the third week of August, the ‘Daija’ Festival is held in Shiga Kogen and commemorates the legend of a serpent that is said to live in the waters of Onuma Pond.

 Having fallen in love with a beautiful princess, the serpent would disguise himself as a samurai but once discovered, Kurohime’s father forbid the relationship and tried to trick the giant snake.
 Let’s just say the story doesn’t well… culminating in the serpent destroying her father’s castle and Kurohime throwing herself into the pond.

-This low-key local festival takes place of three days and includes the Miss Shiga Kogen competition, traditional performances and fireworks.
+This low-key local festival takes place of three days and includes traditional performances and fireworks.

 Complementing the Shiga Kogen Mountain Trail Run held in July, the Shiga Kogen Extreme Trail Run takes things that little bit further with 54km, 32km and 8km events, along with shorter 1-3km kids event.

 Registration for the races is open from mid-July until late-September (or until capacity is reached).
 Events are capped at: 54km / 400 participants; 32km / 300 participants; 8km / 200 participants; and kids 1-3km / 200 participants.
 These are serious alpine races attracting both professional and semi-professional athletes.